Platform – Table of Contents

 • Community control of neighborhoods, cities and society goes hand-in-hand with workers’ control of production.
 While there does exist a formal “democracy” in terms of governing our communities and cities, and the society at large, that system is still dominated by those with little or no connection to our daily lives and experiences.
 The exercise of community control — over everything from education and housing to municipal services and infrastructure repair — would bring democratic practice and accountability into every home, every neighborhood and every community.
 We Socialists commit ourselves to working with all those seeking to empower themselves through democratic community control at all levels of society.

 • Part of the process of empowering working people and bringing real, meaningful democracy into our society is the ongoing struggle to bring an end to oppression through movements for liberation and social justice.
 The systematic, institutional discrimination and repression practiced today is an instrument in the hands of the capitalist class, designed to keep working people divided and competing against each other in a race to the bottom — toward lower pay, hazardous working conditions, eroded standards and conditions of living, less participation in the political life of society, and a muted cultural voice.
 This practice is not only done among working people here in Michigan, and in the United States as a whole, but is also fostered among working people around the world.
 Socialists believe that the struggle against oppression, far from being either a diversion or distraction, is central to the movement for democratic renewal and control of society.
 We Socialists are committed to put an end to oppression based on race, ethnicity and nationality by fighting for social equality and supporting the rights of oppressed people to self-determination through community control and the exercise of real democracy at the grassroots level.
 Moreover, Socialists support programs that seek to correct and reverse the decades and centuries of oppression that have been carried out by the capitalist class.
 We Socialists are committed to end the systematic discrimination and oppression of women by supporting practices and movements that empower them and protect their right to control over their own bodies and lives.
-We Socialists are committed to end the discrimination and oppression practiced against lesbians, gay men, bisexuals and transgendered people by fighting for full democratic and social equality in all aspects of society, including the right of same-sex couples to full and equal protection under the law.
+We Socialists are committed to end the discrimination and oppression practiced against lesbians, gay men, bisexuals and transgender people by fighting for full democratic and social equality in all aspects of society, including the right of same-sex couples to full and equal protection under the law.
 We Socialists are committed to supporting the democratic and social rights of young people to speak their minds, express themselves in ways they see fit and decide for themselves what the future holds.

 • An essential part of working to attain real democracy and liberation is the struggle for cultural freedom and diversity.
 Culture is the common aesthetic and psychological bond that all of us share.
 Regardless of our age, gender, race, ethnicity or nationality, sexuality, or religion, one thing we all share is a common culture.
 However, because we live in a society where everything — including human beings themselves — is considered a commodity to be bought and sold on the market, our culture is packaged and marketed like toothpaste or a new car.
 The true character of our culture is relegated to a secondary, “underground” existence.
 We Socialists are committed to promoting and protecting cultural freedom and diversity through programs and institutions that express and foster them.
 Furthermore, Socialists commit to being active participants in the development of new cultural norms, which actively promote the principles of democracy, liberation and diversity.